martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops/index.md

 git config [--global] user.email "username@corperate.com"
 ```

-In the script to clone all repositories you can also enable the script to set the committer email for every repository.
+In the script to clone all repositories, you can also enable the script to set the committer email for every repository.

 ## Code